Luxembourg Education Scholarships

-Miami University in Ohio sponsors a program of study at the Dolibois European Center in Luxembourg designed to allow qualified students to gain a European insight into world affairs through finely tuned curricula that introduce participants to the Western European culture and viewpoint.
+Miami University in Ohio sponsors a program of study in Luxembourg through the Dolibois European Center which is designed to allow qualified students to gain a European insight into world affairs through finely tuned curricula that introduce participants to the Western European culture and viewpoint.

 The International Business Management in Western Europe program takes participants to Belgium, the Netherlands and Luxembourg, all closely related as far as the business of “supply chain management” goes, which is the intended program emphasis.
-Students are primarily expected to be business majors or one closely related.
-Scholarships available to MSU students include:
+For this program, students are primarily expected to be business majors or one closely related.
+Unique and generous scholarships available to MSU students include:

 - Eli Broad College of Business offers study abroad participants financial assistance for programs sponsored by the college, such as the International Business Management program.
 Applications are reviewed for academic record, program of study abroad, and knowledge of language.
 Funding varies.

 - Students who are not receiving aid through the Eli Broad Scholarships may apply for the Kellogg Foundation Scholarships which are also funded in part by the Eli Business College.
 Awards may be $500.